KonstDevelop/Curio_iOS_SDK/README.md

-#Curio IOS SDK 1.03
+#Curio iOS SDK 1.03

-[Curio](https://gui-curio.turkcell.com.tr) is Turkcell's mobile analytics system, and this is Curio's Client IOS library.
-Applications developed for IOS 6.0+ can easily use Curio mobile analytics with this library.
+[Curio](https://gui-curio.turkcell.com.tr) is Turkcell's mobile analytics system, and this is Curio's Client iOS library.
+Applications developed for iOS 6.0+ can easily use Curio mobile analytics with this library.

 #Quick Startup Guide